Chick-A-Boom (Don't Ya Jes' Love It)

 "Chick-A-Boom (Don't Ya Jes' Love It)" is a song written by Janice Lee Gwin and Linda Martin and performed by Daddy Dewdrop.
 It was featured on his 1971 album, Daddy Dewdrop.
 The lyrics in the verses are spoken, rather than sung.

 "Chick-A-Boom" reached number nine on the U.S. Billboard pop chart in 1971.
 It also reached number five on the Cash Box Top 100.

 It was produced by Dick Monda and Don Sciarrotta.
 Monda produced music for the 1970-71 Filmation animated television series Groovie Goolies, for which the song was originally written and recorded.
+That version was by the "Rolling Headstones" and was a parody of the Rolling Stones "Girl with the Faraway Eyes."

 The song makes a reference to Little Richard's "Tutti Frutti".

 The single ranked number 34 on Billboard's Year-End Hot 100 singles of 1971.